-It’s typically higher than most banks, and customers have argued that their returns on their investments are lower than expected.
+It’s typically higher than most banks, and customers have argued that the returns on their investments are lower than expected.

 While Knowledge First can help you set money aside for college, the reviews for the company aren’t sparkling.
 I suggest doing your own research and learning about the company before investing.

 If you want to learn more about the Heritage Group, the group RESP Knowledge First purchased, check out that story here.